We spent the day exploring Hong Kong, a city I gave high reviews to on a few travel sites. It is clean, modern, vibrant and interesting.

 The first day gave us a chance to settle in with a few short introductions and talks.

 The second half of the expedition has already proven to be much different from the first.
 I like that things are broken into two distinct experiences.
-We are living dorm style which is actually quite comfortable after “home stay” only because we feel like we can let our guard down and relax a bit (there is a hint of awkwardness when you are living in somebody’s house)
+We are living dorm style which is actually quite comfortable after “home stay” only because we feel like we can let our guard down and relax a bit (there is a hint of awkwardness when you are living in somebody’s house).

 Many in our group felt a little edgy and uncomfortable during long periods in their “home stay” home, however, I can say I felt very comfortable most of the time, except for the awkwardness of the “dress up” time, but that is all in the other journal.